BATTERY LIFE PROJECT

 A number of battery modules have been disassembled by Søby Skibselektro and Ærøfærgerne based on results coming from SDU investigations.

-Dissemination of initial results of battery and cell testing at SDU will be published soon in scientific article.
+Dissemination of initial results of battery and cell testing at SDU will be published soon in scientific article and at conferences.

-Test facility on Ærø is also progressing according to plan with Marstal Navigationsskole, Ærøfærgerne and Ærø Borgerenergifællesskab as the drivers.
+Test facilities and mobile test and cycling equipment in Søby and Marstal on Ærø are also progressing according to plan with DTI, SDU, Leclanché, Marstal Navigationsskole, Ærøfærgerne and Ærø Borgerenergifællesskab as the drivers.

 Battery Life Project partners phase one